eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 design principles.
 In addition, the main two supporting documents, the High-Level requirements (HLR) and the Risk assessment (RA) are described.
-Furthermore, supporting documents regarding certification of EUDI Wallets are provided in appendix 6 and will be expanded upon in following releases of the ARF.
+Furthermore, supporting documents regarding certification of Wallet Solutions are provided in appendix 6 and will be expanded upon in following releases of the ARF.

 #### 7.1.1 Legal basis and requirements

-The Regulation requires certification of EUDI Wallets to ensure conformity of the wallets with functional, security, and privacy related requirements, to achieve a high level of interoperability, security and trustworthiness.
+The Regulation requires certification of Wallet Solutions to ensure conformity of the wallets with functional, security, and privacy related requirements, to achieve a high level of interoperability, security and trustworthiness.
 The use of relevant and available cybersecurity